Asher Yasbincek: Career

 Yasbincek made her television debut in the Australian serial drama The Heights, playing the recurring role of Rose.
 Yasbincek found the role "extremely enjoyable", as she was allowed to play with the character and experience her growth alongside the audience.
 Yasbincek's made her feature film debut in Jeremy Sims' 2020 comedy-drama Rams, which was filmed in Western Australia and stars Sam Neill and Michael Caton.
 She guested in an episode of The Wilds, and has a supporting role as Chloe in How to Please a Woman (2022).

 Yasbincek stars as Harper McLean in the 2022 Netflix comedy-drama series Heartbreak High, which is a reboot of the 1994 series.
 Yasbincek's character Harper breaks up with her friend Amerie Wadia (Ayesha Madon) at the start of the series, while their map detailing the sexual exploits of the students in their year at school goes viral.
 Yasbincek was working in traffic control when she was cast as Harper.
 She admitted to "binging" almost all of the original series after joining the reboot.
 Her character has a buzz cut and the actress shaved her head on-screen in one of the first scenes she filmed for the series.
 She told Clare Rigden of The West Australian that it "100 per cent" helped her get into character.
 Describing Harper, she stated "On surface level, Harper seems to be really aggressive and quite angry, and that's not untrue, but I think it's her shield that she’s putting up.
 As the series progresses, you get to see a little bit more of what's underneath that."
 For her role in Heartbreak High, Yasbincek received a nomination for the AACTA Audience Choice Award for Best Actress, along with her co-stars Ayesha Madon and Chloe Hayden.
 The Daily Telegraph named Yasbincek as one of their Breakout Aussie Stars of 2022 for her role.
-Heartbreak High was picked up for a second season, after the first amassed over 42.6 million hours viewed in the three weeks after its premiere.

-Yasbincek was cast as Hannah Lane in the four-part miniseries Riptide in July 2022, alongside British actress Jo Joyner and Australian actor Peter O'Brien.
-The series was filmed on-location in Melbourne and was broadcast in late December in the UK.
+Yasbincek played Hannah Lane in the four-part miniseries Riptide in 2022.
+In 2024, she received a nomination for the AACTA Award for Best Guest or Supporting Actress in a Television Drama for her portrayal of Harper in the second season of Heartbreak High.
+The following year she appeared in Justin Lin's biographical drama film Last Days.